-During the implementation phase, restoration projects are managed in such a way that:

-- 2.1 No further and lasting damage is caused by the restoration works to any natural resources or elements of the landscape or waterscape that are being conserved, including physical damage (e.g. clearing, burying topsoil, trampling), chemical pollution (e.g. over-fertilising, pesticide spills) or biological contamination (e.g. introduction of invasive species and pathogens, e.g. see www. environment.gov.au/biodiversity/threatened/publications/threat-abatement-plandisease-natural-ecosystems-caused-phytophthora-cinnamomi); - 2.2 Treatments are interpreted and carried out responsibly, effectively and efficiently by suitably qualified, skilled and experienced people or under the supervision of a suitably qualified, skilled and experienced person; - 2.3 All treatments are undertaken in a manner that is responsive to natural processes and fosters and protects natural recovery.
-Primary treatments including substrate and hydrological amendments, pest species control, application of recovery triggers and biotic reintroductions are adequately followed up by secondary treatments as required and appropriate aftercare is provided to any planted stock; - 2.4 Corrective changes of direction in response to unexpected ecosystem responses are facilitated in a timely manner and are ecologically informed and documented; - 2.5 All projects exercise full compliance with occupational work, health and safety legislation and all other legislation including that relating to soil, air, water, oceans, heritage, species and ecosystem conservation (including that all permits required are in place); and,
+- During the implementation phase, restoration projects are managed in such a way that: - 2.1 No further and lasting damage is caused by the restoration works to any natural resources or elements of the landscape or waterscape that are being conserved, including physical damage (e.g. clearing, burying topsoil, trampling), chemical pollution (e.g. over-fertilising, pesticide spills) or biological contamination (e.g. introduction of invasive species and pathogens, e.g. see 'Threat abatement plan for disease in natural ecosystems caused by Phytophthora cinnamomi'; - 2.2 Treatments are interpreted and carried out responsibly, effectively and efficiently by suitably qualified, skilled and experienced people or under the supervision of a suitably qualified, skilled and experienced person; - 2.3 All treatments are undertaken in a manner that is responsive to natural processes and fosters and protects natural recovery.
+Primary treatments including substrate and hydrological amendments, pest species control, application of recovery triggers and biotic reintroductions are adequately followed up by secondary treatments as required and appropriate aftercare is provided to any reintroduced fauna or flora; - 2.4 Corrective changes of direction in response to unexpected ecosystem responses are facilitated in a timely manner and are ecologically informed and documented;

-2.6 All project operatives communicate regularly with key stakeholders (or as required by funding bodies) to keep them appraised of progress.
+- 2.5 All projects exercise full compliance with occupational work, health and safety legislation and all other legislation including that relating to soil, air, water, oceans, heritage, species and ecosystem conservation (including that all permits required are in place); and, - 2.6 All project operatives communicate regularly with key stakeholders (or as required by funding bodies) to keep them appraised of progress.